unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/GettingStarted.md

 | <img src="images/BoldOutline2.png" >  |

 ## Advanced techniques
 Now, you  learned basic cel-sheding.
 But, professional cel-shading often requires more treatments.
-You will lean a couple of techniques in this section.
+You will learn a couple of techniques in this section.

 ### Eliminating outlines around eyes
 Look at the character's face above again.
 You will notice outlines around characters' eyes spoiling the images.
 UTS provides  [Outline Width Map](Outline.md#outline-width-map) to solve this.
 By applying that map, you can control the thickness of outlines around every part of the meshes to your satisfaction.